Chocolate Pudding Pie Recipe with cocoa powder makes an old fashioned silky cream pie topped with whipped cream and sprinkled with chocolate swirls.

-filling is firmer, because it is cooked 2 to 3 minutes longer, cooled
+Recipe filling is firmer, because it is cooked 2 to 3 minutes longer, cooled

 and poured into a precooked pie crust.

 It is usually chilled, cut into

 Place pan on medium heat, add butter and cook, stirring constantly, until pie is thickened, about 18-20 minutes.

-This can be eaten warm as is.
-It is delicious chilled and topped with whipped cream or fruit.
+Chocolate Pudding Pie Recipe is delicious chilled and then topped with whipped cream or fruit.

-boil, stir and let boil about 1 minute, turn off heat, stir in vanilla
+boil, stir and let it boil about 1 minute, turn off heat, stir in vanilla

 Stir and pour into the pie shell.

 Use a potato peeler to slice off swirls of chocolate onto the pie top.